 Over the last few weeks, the importance of digital marketing has never been greater.
 The world of digital has exploded, with more and more businesses where possible, beginning to invest in their digital activity in order to sustain their business while the lockdown is in place.
-Digital marketing tools and techniques provide business owners the best chances for competition, survival and even business growth.
+Digital marketing tools and techniques provide business owners with the best chances for competition, survival and even business growth.

 However, in the rush to become more digitally driven, it is easy for businesses to make mistakes.
-Particularly at a stressful time like this where planning and strategy is often minimised to meet tight timelines.
+Particularly at a stressful time like this where planning and strategy are often minimised to meet tight timelines.

-In this blog post we look at some of the most common digital marketing mistakes to avoid when implementing your digital activities.
+In this blog post, we look at some of the most common digital marketing mistakes to avoid when implementing your digital activities.